-Embedding pipe below ground isn’t the only solution if you’re thinking about adding geothermal energy in Houston.
-Ponds and lakes are ideal possibilities when it comes to heating and cooling your home.
+Embedding pipe below ground isn’t the only choice if you’re thinking about adding geothermal energy in Houston.
+Ponds and lakes are great options when it comes to heating and cooling your home.

-This equipment is closed-loop, like the options we install, but we place them at the bottom of a pond or lake.
-Much like below-ground, pond and lake temperatures are extremely even at the bottom.
+This equipment is closed-loop, like the options we install, but we put them at the bottom of a pond or lake.
+Much like below-ground, pond and lake temperatures are extremely stable at the bottom.

 How Large Does My Pond or Lake Need to Be?